camunda/camunda-docs-manual/content/reference/rest/event-subscription/get-query.md

   </tr>
   <tr>
     <td>tenantIdIn</td>
     <td>Filter by a comma-separated list of tenant ids.
-A process instance must have one of the given tenant ids.</td>
+Only select subscriptions that belong to one of the given tenant ids.</td>
   </tr>
   <tr>
     <td>withoutTenantId</td>